Enzymatic and Endogenous Antioxidants for Dogs

 Why Owners Look Beyond Vitamins When They Think Antioxidants

-Dietary antioxidants and endogenous antioxidants are related, but not interchangeable.
-Dietary antioxidants come from food and supplements; endogenous antioxidants are produced by the body itself.
-Both can contribute to oxidative balance, and dietary antioxidants can help mitigate free radical damage in dogs.
+Dietary antioxidants and endogenous antioxidants are related but not interchangeable.
+Dietary antioxidants come from food and supplements; endogenous antioxidants are built by the body itself.
+Both feed oxidative balance, and dietary antioxidants can help offset free-radical damage in dogs.

-The practical takeaway is that a good diet is foundational, yet it doesn’t automatically answer the whole question.
-The body still has to coordinate absorption, utilization, and internal enzyme activity.
-That’s why owners interested in enzymatic endogenous antioxidants for dogs health often look for support that complements nutrition rather than trying to replace it.
+The practical point: a good diet is foundational, but it doesn’t answer the whole question.
+The body still has to absorb those nutrients, use them, and run its internal enzymes.
+That’s why owners interested in endogenous antioxidants for dogs look for support that complements nutrition rather than trying to replace it.

 Plant Compounds and Antioxidant Capacity in Dogs